w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

   DMQ.
 * `hrmp_watermark: BlockNumber`: the mark which specifies the block number up to which all inbound HRMP messages are processed.

+### Receiving Messages

+A receiving parachain can check for unread messages by calling into the `downward_messages` Runtime function.

+Params:
+- `id: ParaId`: the ParaId of the sender.

+On success, it returns a SCALE encoded array of messages.

 ## XCMP